Cleft chin murder: History

 Jones was born in Neath, Wales, in 1926.
 At the age of thirteen she ran away from home and eventually she was sent to an approved school because she was considered to be "beyond parental control."
+Hultén was born in Sweden in 1922 and had enlisted in the U.S. Army after the Attack on Pearl Harbor, previously having been a grocery clerk and a mechanic.

-Hultén was born in Sweden in 1922 and had enlisted in the U.S. Army after the Attack on Pearl Harbor.
+On 3 October 1944, Jones (married but separated from her husband) met Hultén (married with a child) in a tea shop.
+Already AWOL, he claimed to be an officer and a gangster.
+The relationship lasted only six days, during which time they knocked over a nurse cycling along a country lane and robbed her, before picking up a hitchhiker, knocking her unconscious, robbing her, and then throwing her into a river to drown (though she survived).

-On 3 October 1944, Jones (married but separated from her husband) met Hultén in a tea shop; he claimed to be an officer and a gangster (In fact he had been a grocery clerk and a mechanic; married and had a child; and was AWOL).
-The relationship lasted only six days.
-During that time they knocked over a nurse cycling along a country lane and robbed her; picked up a hitchhiker, knocked her unconscious, robbed her, and then threw her into a river to drown (though she survived); finally, they murdered a medically disharged ex-english soldier/taxi driver George Edward Heath near Staines in Middlesex.
-They robbed Heath of £8, which they spent at the dog races the next day.
+Finally they murdered George Edward Heath at Knowle Green near Staines in Middlesex.
+34 years old, Heath had been medically discharged from the British Army after being wounded in the evacuation of Dunkirk and at the time of his death was working as an unlicensed taxi driver.
+Jones and Hultén robbed him of £8, which they spent at the dog races the next day, whilst the body was found in a ditch on Saturday 7 October and reported to the Metropolitan Police (Staines then fell within the Metropolitan Police District).